opendocsg/slw-judgments-backfill/2005_SGHC_215/report.md

 **Lai Siu Chiu J:**

-124    Pursuant to the direction contained in my Judgment dated 16 November 2005 ([2005] SGHC 215), the parties appeared before me to finalise the figures for both the claim and the counterclaim and to present arguments on costs.
+124    Pursuant to the direction contained in my Judgment dated 16 November 2005 (<span class="citation">[2005] SGHC 215</span>), the parties appeared before me to finalise the figures for both the claim and the counterclaim and to present arguments on costs.

 125    After hearing the parties, I quantified the judgment sums as follows: